 From the 2010 FET audit we see that 58% of students nationally (N = 22 colleges only) were not recipients of financial support.
-If this figure is indeed representative of the country as a whole, it underscores the significance of the DHET decision to fund all final year financially needy FET college students enrolled in 2011.
-The figure of 58% not in receipt of financial support compares with a figure of 55% in the province and 60% in this college.
+If this figure is indeed representative of the country as a whole, it underscores the significance of the DHET decision to fund all financially needy FET college students enrolled in 2011.
+The figure of 58% not in receipt of financial support contrasts strongly with a figure of 28% not in receipt of financial support in the province and in this college.